iolanta-tech/iolanta/docs/datatypes/index.md

 # Datatypes

-`rdf:Datatype` is a class describing RDF literal values, for instance,  `xsd:integer` or `rdf:JSON`.
+`rdfs:Datatype` is a class describing RDF literal values, for instance,  `xsd:integer` or `rdf:JSON`.
 Iolanta reuses this concept and attaches Datatypes to **visualizations**.
 For instance, if [a facet](/facets/) renders some piece of a knowledge graph as a string then it outputs an `xsd:string`.

 <div class="grid cards" markdown>